 - In place of oil you could use water or broth, but just keep in mind that squash already has a high water content, so don't add much because too much liquid will make it soggy.

 - You can cook zucchini in exactly the same way.
 Instead of cooking two yellow squash, you can cook one squash and one zucchini for more variety.
+Or just follow this recipe for Air Fryer Squash and Zucchini.

 Tips for cooking summer squash in the air fryer